Zane-/Zane-.github.io/docs/getting_started/index.md

 - TOC
 {:toc}

-Before you start learning development, let's set up our development environment.
+Before you start learning, we need to set up a development environment.

 ## Installing a patched font